-Although we cannot guarantee specific dates, we make every effort to accomodate a patron's request when models are submitted well in advance of the required date.
+Although we cannot guarantee specific dates, we make every effort to accommodate a patron's request when models are submitted well in advance of the required date.

 Once you submit your 3D model file (.stl file) to us electronically, we will test it for potential printing problems, such as overhangs and joint issues.
 The consultant will then contact you with a report on the viability of your build and the approximate time to complete the print.
 Please note that you may be required to make adjustments to your model at this stage.
 Once your model file has been validated and approved, we will work with you to schedule a print time.
 You are expected to monitor the build process of your print.

-Step 3—Schedule your 3D print
+Step 3—Schedule your 3D orientation & print

 Check us out at the 3D printers on the second floor of the library behind the wide format scanner and poster printer (across from room 201b) during our scheduled time and we will assist you with the printing process, and answer any questions you may have about the variety of printers, tools, and filaments.